tatsu432/BDCM/README.md

 # Dissusion Model in Causal Inference with Unmeasured Confounders

-This repository is for the exeriment conducted in ["Dissusion Model in Causal Inference with Unmeasured Confounders"](https://arxiv.org/abs/2308.03669) ([IEEE SSCI 2023](https://attend.ieee.org/ssci-2023/))" by [Tatsuhiro Shimizu](https://ss1.xrea.com/tshimizu.s203.xrea.com/works/index.html).
+This repository is for the experiment conducted in ["Dissusion Model in Causal Inference with Unmeasured Confounders"](https://arxiv.org/abs/2308.03669) ([IEEE SSCI 2023](https://attend.ieee.org/ssci-2023/))" by [Tatsuhiro Shimizu](https://ss1.xrea.com/tshimizu.s203.xrea.com/works/index.html).

 ## Abstract